Identity card of Bosnia and Herzegovina: Fines

 Citizens over the age of 18 who do not have valid identification are subject to a fine in Bosnia and Herzegovina's convertible marks.
 If a citizen fails to produce a valid ID to a person of high rank (such as a police officer), the fine can be raised.

-Countries
+Travel

 A Bosnian-Herzegovinan ID Card is accepted as a travel document by the following countries: